felixwittwer/casio_abi_math_2025/README.md

 - rename a lot of varibales
 - brining UX changes (mostly putting "Zurück" at the top of every menu)
 - new more logical menu structure
-- order menu numbers and letters in Code to get rid of confusion (main menus 1 to 9, submenus A to Z)
+- order menu numbers and letters in Code to get rid of confusion (main menu's 1 to 9, submenus A to Z)
 - add Variablenmanager (save and restore the values you allocated to some Varibales)
-- add new "Vektor" menu
+- add new "Vektor" menu with "Vektor aus Pnkte", "Pnkte aus Vektor", "Vektorlänge", "Lineare Abhängig", "Einheitsvektor" and "Dreiecksfläche"
-- add new functionality inside "Geraden" menu ("Gerade aus Pnkte", "Pnkte aus Gerade")
+- add new "Geraden" menu with "Gerade aus Pnkte", "Pnkte aus Gerade" (old menu functionality regarding Geraden was also moved to this menu)
-- add new functionality inside "Kurvendiskussion" menu ("Sattelpunkte")
+- add new functionality inside "Kurvendiskussion" menu ("Sattelpunkte", "Intervall ändern")

+all changes made by Felix Wittwer

 ### 2017.1.0
 - origianl version by Charlotte Bäcker